NeonVertice/SASI-CaTS/README.md

 * iComfy
   * An API client for a local or LAN ComfyUI instance.
     * Behavior: Generate AI images by writing prompts and selecting models.
+Click the image to open in slideshow view.
+Click the image in slideshow view to open it directly.
     * Configuration: Edit the COMFYUI_IP variable to connect to a remote ComfyUI instance (e.g., "192.168.1.50:8188").